JavierLopatin/plspmSpatial/README.md

 -   **mmResiduals**

-        Matrix or RasterStack of the residuals of all measurement variables
+        Matrix of the residuals of all measurement variables.
+Only if validation data of the target endogenous variables are provided for validation

 -   **Scores**

-        Matrix or RasterStack of the predicted Latent Variables scores [in ordination units]
+        Matrix of the predicted Latent Variables scores [in ordination units].
+Only if validation data of the target endogenous variables are provided for validation

 -   **r_square**

-        Matrix of Squared Pearson's Correlation values of all measurement variables (only with 'dat' as class 'data.frame')
+        Matrix of Squared Pearson's Correlation values of all measurement variables.
+Only if validation data of the target endogenous variables are provided for validation

 -   **RMSE**

-        Matrix of Root-Mean-Square-Error values of all measurement variables (only with 'dat' as class 'data.frame')
+        Matrix of Root-Mean-Square-Error values of all measurement variables Only if validation data of the target endogenous variables are provided for validation

 -   **nRMSE**

-        Matrix of normalizedRoot-Mean-Square-Error [%] values of all measurement variables (only with 'dat' as class 'data.frame')
+        Matrix of normalizedRoot-Mean-Square-Error [%] values of all measurement variables.
+Only if validation data of the target endogenous variables are provided for validation

 -   **bias**

-        Matrix of bias values of all measurement variables (only with 'dat' as class 'data.frame')
+        Matrix of bias values of all measurement variables.
+Only if validation data of the target endogenous variables are provided for validation

 ### **plspm.groupsPredict**: